Becoming a LifeWire Volunteer

 Our direct service volunteers work alongside staff and provide survivors of domestic violence and their families with valuable support, including legal advocacy, emotional support, and information about community resources.
 Most direct service volunteer opportunities are long-term and take place weekdays during business hours.
 Training is required, and you must be 18 or older to become a direct service volunteer.

 We are not currently accepting applications for prospective direct service volunteers.
-Please check back in late spring 2021 for updates.
+Please check back in summer 2021 for updates.

 Direct service opportunities: